Thoreau, New Mexico: Geography

-Interstate40 and the historic U.S. Route 66 pass near and through the community, respectively.
+Interstate 40 and the historic U.S. Route 66 pass near and through the community, respectively.
+The highways lead west 30 mi to Gallup, the McKinley county seat, and southeast the same distance to Grants.
 New Mexico State highways 122, 371, and 612 also pass through or terminate here.
 Additionally, two natural gas pipelines and a major railway pass through the community.

+According to the United States Census Bureau, the Thoreau CDP has a total area of 39.5 sqmi, all land.
+The community sits in a valley drained by Mitchell Draw, which runs southeast to the Rio San Jose, part of the Rio Puerco watershed leading to the Rio Grande.

 The climate in Thoreau is arid, with the sparse vegetation typical of the region.
 Common plants include pinyon pine and juniper trees, sagebrush, tumbleweeds, and some short, sparse grasses.
 The four seasons are well pronounced.
 Summers are relatively mild, due to Thoreau's high elevation and persistently low humidities.
-Maximum temperatures do not usually exceed about 33 °C. The Southwest monsoon brings thunderstorms with frequent lightning in July and August.
+Maximum temperatures do not usually exceed about 33 °C. The southwest monsoon brings thunderstorms with frequent lightning in July and August.
 Autumn is pleasant with warm days and cool nights.
 Winter is marked by frequent snowstorms, with minimum temperatures sometimes dropping to about -15 °C or colder.
-Cold, persistent, very high winds are common in Spring, usually through much of the month of March.
+Cold, persistent, very high winds are common in spring, usually through much of the month of March.